Why support men and not women?

 Eating disorders aren’t gendered – but the way we see them is

 Anorexia, bulimia and other eating disorders have been perceived by many people in the past as a ‘female conditions’.
-In reality, countless men worldwide suffer from the same health complications, mental strain and potential fatality that eating disorders can cause.
+In reality, countless men worldwide suffer from the same health complications (including potential fatality) and mental strain that eating disorders can cause.

-Eating disorders don’t care about your gender and, whether you’re male or female, they can cause severe and lasting damage if left unchecked.
-We believe it is our responsibility to raise awareness of an important area of mental illness that is overlooked by people on the street and can easily be misunderstood by family and friends of those suffering.
+Eating disorders don’t care about your gender.
+Whether you’re male or female, they can cause severe and lasting damage if left unchecked.
+We believe it is our responsibility to raise awareness of an important area of mental health, often overlooked by people on the street and can easily be misunderstood by family and friends of those suffering.

 Men with eating disorders are falling through the net